The battle between fans of autoflower and feminized cannabis seeds seems to have no end.

-Autoflower Bruce Banner seeds produce 12-15 ounces per plant outdoors.
+Autoflower Bruce Banner seeds produce 12 to 15 ounces per plant outdoors.
 They may also yield up to 20 ounces per square foot for indoor cultivation.

-Bruce Banner feminized https://askgrowers.com/seeds/bruce-banner-seeds-feminized yields 10-17 ounces per plant outdoors.
+Bruce Banner feminized https://askgrowers.com/seeds/bruce-banner-seeds-feminized yields 10 to 17 ounces per plant outdoors.
 These may also yield up to 19 ounces per square foot of the indoor growing room.

 Here, the indicators are generally similar, with a tiny dominance of feminized seeds’ yields in the outdoor space.

 Autoflower Bruce Banner seeds grow to a medium height of 2-4 feet.
 This is a great size for indoor and outdoor plant management.